Diffusion and Flow Matching Models for Tabular Data: A Survey: Diffusion and Flow Matching Models for Data Augmentation

+\textbf{SOS} \cite{kim2022sos} is the first to apply score-based generative models to tabular data oversampling.
+It trains class-specific score networks and generates minority-class samples either from random noise or from noised majority-class samples through a minority-class reverse process.
+This makes SOS mainly an oversampling method, but it shows that score-based generation can be useful for tabular data.
+Moving from oversampling to general data synthesis, \textbf{STaSy} \cite{kimstasy} proposes a score-based tabular synthesis method based on stochastic differential equations.
+It improves score learning with self-paced training and fine-tunes the pre-trained score network with a probability-flow ODE.
+However, STaSy still converts categorical features into one-hot representations and rounds them back after generation, which may introduce invalid categories and weaken dependency preservation.

+Unlike STaSy, which follows a continuous diffusion framework, \textbf{TabDDPM} \cite{kotelnikov2023tabddpm} adapts diffusion models to mixed-type tabular data by modeling numerical and categorical features separately.
+It uses Gaussian diffusion for numerical features and multinomial diffusion for categorical features, which makes it a simple and influential baseline for generating mixed-type tables.
+However, because the two feature types are mostly modeled through separate corruption processes, cross-type dependency modeling remains a challenge.
+To better capture correlations between different feature types, \textbf{CoDi} \cite{lee2023codi} proposes a co-evolving diffusion framework with two coupled diffusion models: one for numerical attributes and the other for categorical attributes.
+Each reverse process is conditioned on the current noisy representation of the other feature type, and contrastive learning is used to align numerical and categorical representations.
+CoDi therefore improves dependency modeling over a purely separate design, but it still depends on preprocessing and postprocessing choices such as scaling, one-hot encoding, and rounding.

-\textbf{AutoDiff} \cite{suh2023autodiff} addresses the challenge of \textit{heterogeneous features} by integrating an autoencoder with a score-based diffusion model.
-Specifically, the autoencoder is employed to map the original heterogeneous features into a continuous latent space, where the resulting embeddings serve as input for the forward diffusion process.
-After the reverse diffusion process is completed, the output of the diffusion model is passed through the autoencoder’s decoder to reconstruct samples in the original heterogeneous feature space.
-To handle the issue of \textit{mixed-type features}, they introduce a dummy variable that encodes the frequency of repeated values within such features.
-Additionally, they mitigate the challenge of \textit{feature correlations} by learning the joint distribution of feature embeddings in the continuous latent space.
-Building on this approach, they propose two models: STaSy-AutoDiff, which adapts the framework of STaSy, and TabDDPM-AutoDiff, which builds on TabDDPM, each utilizing AutoDiff as the underlying diffusion model.
+After TabDDPM and CoDi, a natural question is whether tabular diffusion models can better handle practical issues beyond the basic numerical/categorical split. \textbf{AutoDiff} \cite{suh2023autodiff} addresses \textit{heterogeneous features} by integrating an autoencoder with a score-based diffusion model.
+The autoencoder maps heterogeneous features into a continuous latent space, where diffusion is performed, and the decoder reconstructs samples in the original feature space.
+To handle \textit{mixed-type features}, AutoDiff introduces a dummy variable encoding the frequency of repeated values, and it learns \textit{feature correlations} through the joint distribution of latent embeddings.
+However, its performance and privacy depend strongly on the autoencoder: the authors observe weaker privacy guarantees, partly because a sophisticated autoencoder may overfit the input data and diffusion models may memorize training samples \cite{carlini2023extracting}.